cameronprince/mptcc/README.md

 - Class-based, modular screen management system
 - Interrupt-driven inputs
 - Utilizes threads for driving outputs
-- Standard interrupter (square wave pulse generator) with variable frequency and on time with configurable limits (currently drives all four outpus equally)
+- Standard interrupter (square wave pulse generator) with variable frequency and on time with configurable limits (currently drives all four outputs equally)
 - MIDI file playback from SD card with interface for mapping tracks to outputs - rotary encoders allow level control for each output
+- Automatic scrolling of long file and track names
 - MIDI input (currently drives all four outputs from a single input/channel)
 - RGB LEDs display relative output levels as colors ranging from green, to yellow, to red
 - Battery status monitoring